The-Sundance-Kid/3D-isnt-Dead/Guide.md

 * A Bluray player attached to a Windows PC.
 The Bluray player may need to be patched.
 * Please research if your Bluray player is ripping compatible.
 Elements of this tutorial may not work if your Bluray player is not patched.
 * Helpful tutorials can be found online.
+* The red arrows are not part of the software, but added on top of the screenshot for extra direction.

 ## Preliminaries: